jwdevos/proliferous-tech-blog/content/blogs/20170621-ansible-and-cisco-ios-intro.md

 ---
 ansible_connection: "local"
 ```
-For more basic information regarding your inventory files, see [my previous article](https://www.lab-time.it/2017/06/19/ansible-inventory-considerations/).
+For more basic information regarding your inventory files, see [my previous article](/blogs/20170619-ansible-inventory-considerations/).

 And now for some actual labbing.
 I've got a VM running an EVE-NG lab topology on my laptop, looking like this (only the R1 and R2 IOS routers are relevant for this demo):
 {{< blogimage "/img/posts/20170621-ansible-and-cisco-ios-intro/lab_topology.png" >}}
 Another VM running Debian contains my Python and Ansible software and some Ansible stuff I've written.
-The Debian VM can reach the Eve-NG topology as described in [an earlier Lab Time article](https://www.lab-time.it/2017/04/15/tips-and-tricks-for-a-mobile-eve-ng-lab/).
+The Debian VM can reach the Eve-NG topology as described in [an earlier Proliferous Technology article](/blogs/20170415-tips-and-tricks-for-a-mobile-eve-ng-lab/).
 The inventory file for the lab topology looks like this:
 ```toml
 [all]
 192.168.80.104 ansible_connection=local